VolkanSah/Codey/README.md

 ## Contributing

-Found a bug?
+Found a bug? oh no Codey kan die!
 Want to add features?
 PRs welcome!

-- Test the No Mercy Edition and report issues
+- Test the No Mercy Edition and report issues, please or 💔
 - Add new pet forms for different languages
 - Improve the brutal scoring algorithm
-- Design new achievements
+- Design new achievements (soon  promise)
-- Write better insults for low performers (kidding... or am I?)
+- Write better insults for low performers (kidding... or am I? hmm... finger cross behind back :S)

 ---